plasne/plasne.github.io/_posts/2018-10-29-stream-vs-batch.md

 title: Architecture Comparison for IDOC to CSV - Stream vs. Batch
 ---

+This article compares an IDOC receiver and processor built as a stream processor using containers and a batch processor using Functions.

 # Introduction

 The customer wants to accept IDOC documents from an SAP server, determine a schema, and parse the document per the schema, and write the values to a CSV file.
 I originally wrote the application using a stream processing pattern but later the customer decided they wanted a batch process for business reasons.
 Since I had written the same functionality a couple of different ways, I thought it would make an interesting article to compare the architectures of these applications.